nirav1011/M25baja-daq-telemetry/README.md

 ## Why this exists

-Before this system the team tuned the car on driver feel and stopwatch times.
-There was no way to see what the chassis was actually doing during a run, and no data to review afterward.
+Before this system, there was no way to see what the chassis was actually doing during a run, with only data logged after the run.
 This project gave the team its first real-time telemetry: what the car was doing, while it was doing it, visible from the pit.

 ---